gptme-voice

 - openai_client.py - WebSocket client for OpenAI Realtime API with VAD, audio streaming, and event handling

-- server.py - Starlette WebSocket server bridging clients to OpenAI
+- server.py - Starlette WebSocket server bridging clients to OpenAI or xAI

 - tool_bridge.py - Async subagent dispatcher (runs